2lambda123/CapstoneProject/README.md

 ***

 ## Video links
-- [Video Project Presentation](https://www.markdownguide.org/cheat-sheet/): In this video presentation, it has a product demo part and a presentation part.
-In the product demo part, we show how the general design and workflow looks like.
-In the presentation part, our team delivers a comprehensive demonstration of our team’s design problem/idea and design solution (features and functionality)/product deployment.
+- [Video Project Presentation](https://www.markdownguide.org/cheat-sheet/): In this video presentation, our team delivers a comprehensive demonstration of our problem and design solution include app features and functionality for product deployment.
-- [Demo Video](https://www.markdownguide.org/cheat-sheet/): Complete app demo video link.
+- [Demo Video](https://www.markdownguide.org/cheat-sheet/): In the product demo, we show the general design and what the project workflow looks like.

 ## Project Development
 ### Process Documentation